The Purpose of Wudu

 Third: The third confirmation is found in the following verse:

-"………… if you are ill or travelling, or you had urinary or fecal-related excretion, or physically contacted the women, and you cannot find water, you shall observe "Tayammum" (dry ablution), by touching clean dry soil, then wiping your faces and hands therewith."
+"………… If you are ill or travelling, or if any of you has come from the toilet, or had sexual contact with the women, and you could not find water, you shall observe Tayammum by means of wiping your faces and hands with clean dry soil."
 4:43

 The very important observation here is that the one who has just been to the toilet or has just had sex with his/her spouse really needs to wash their private parts and not the face and hands!
 However, and in the absence of water, the command from God is to wipe the face and the hands in dry ablution (which obviously will not clean the private parts).
 Once again this confirms that the whole issue of ablution is not one of physical cleanliness, but simply a test of obedience.